 Shoshone Point, Grand Canyon’s Hidden Sunset

-Once at Shoshone, you’ll notice picnic tables and barbecue pits (these are utilized for private functions, and must be reserved through NPS) but denote where the narrow trail starts to walk you out to the point itself.
-I like arriving early to walk along the rim in either direction to explore, but when it’s time for sunset, walk out the short distance towards the rock pedestal and you will find smooth limestone outcrops that award you with over 270 degrees of canyon vistas, including the Colorado River, Horseshoe Mesa, and if you look closely to the east, you can see the Desert View Watchtower, a 70 foot tall viewpoint that looks like a toothpick sticking up from the rim!
+Once at Shoshone, you’ll notice picnic tables and barbecue pits (these are utilized for private functions, and must be reserved through the National Park Service).
+Here a narrow trail starts to walk you out to the point itself.
+I like arriving early to walk along the rim in either direction.
+When it’s time for sunset, walk the short distance towards the rock pedestal and you will find smooth limestone outcrops that award you with over 270 degrees of canyon vistas.
+You will see the Colorado River, Horseshoe Mesa, and the Desert View Watchtower to the east, a 70-foot tall viewpoint that looks like a toothpick sticking up from the rim!

-This narrow peninsula brings you much farther than any other point along the rim, which provides the best vantage point for not only looking west towards the sun, but also east to watch the low light angles reflect off the brilliant colors of the Canyon.
-This location is magnificent throughout the year while many developed points are season specific due to their orientation to the Canyon.
+This narrow peninsula brings you much farther out on the rim than any other point.
+It provides the best vantage point for not only looking west towards the sun, but also east to watch the low light reflecting brilliant colors off the Canyon walls.
+This location is magnificent throughout the year while many developed points are season-specific, due to their orientation to the Canyon.

-The 20 minute walk back to your vehicle allows time to reflect on the beauty of this magnificent place.
-Not only the beauty of the Canyon, but the forest, its animals, and the stars above!
+The 20-minute walk back to your vehicle allows time to reflect on the beauty of this magnificent place.
+Not only the beauty of the Canyon but also the forest, its animals and the stars above!
 Be sure to look up as it gets dark for the blanket of stars as they reveal a night sky rivaled by nowhere else.
-High elevation and far from any major development with lights, Grand Canyon has some of the lowest measured light pollution in the US, allowing for a whole different light show during the darkness of night!
+High elevation and far from any major development with lights, the Grand Canyon has some of the lowest measured light pollution in the US, allowing for a whole different light show during the darkness of night!

 If you’re looking to discover the Grand Canyon at sunset, be sure to check out our Grand Canyon tour options.